AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 *
   exception declarations and exception renaming declarations.

-The rule may have the following parameters for ``+R``:
+The rule may have the following parameters for ``+R`` option and for LKQL rule options files:

-*
-  Type=\ *casing_scheme*
+*Type [casing_scheme]*
    Specifies casing for names from type and subtype declarations.

-*
-  Enum=\ *casing_scheme*
+*Enum [casing_scheme]*
    Specifies the casing of defining enumeration literals and for the defining names in a function renaming declarations if the renamed entity is an enumeration literal.

-*
-  Constant=\ *casing_scheme*
+*Constant [casing_scheme]*
    Specifies the casing for defining names from constants and named number declarations, including the object renaming declaration if the renamed object is a constant

-*
-  Exception=\ *casing_scheme*
+*Exception [casing_scheme]*
    Specifies the casing for names from exception declarations and exception renaming declarations.

-*
-  Others=\ *casing_scheme*
+*Others [casing_scheme]*
    Specifies the casing for all defining names for which no special casing scheme is specified.
 If this parameter is not set, the casing for the entities that do not correspond to the specified parameters is not checked.

-*
-  Exclude=\ *dictionary_file*
+*Exclude [string]*

-  Specifies casing exceptions.
-The name of a dictionary file may contain references to environment variables (e.g. $REPOSITORY_ROOT/my_dict.txt), they are replaced by the values of these variables.
+   The name of a dictionary file to specify casing exceptions.
+The name of the file may contain references to environment variables (e.g.

-Where:
+   $REPOSITORY_ROOT/my_dict.txt), they are replaced by the values of these variables.

+Where *casing_scheme* is a string and:
 ::

      casing_scheme ::= upper|lower|mixed

 *upper* means that the defining identifier should be upper-case.
 *lower* means that the defining identifier should be lower-case